 The Group also may use derivative financial instruments to hedge against currency risks and risks of fluctuation of performance related commissions.
 Hedging operations are valued like the hedged underlying transaction.
 The valuation result from trading activities is to be recognised in the income statement in the item "Result from trading activities and the fair value option".
 The valuation result of hedging instruments is to be reported in the compensation account unless a change in book value has been recorded in the hedged item.
-If a change in book value of the hedging transaction is to be reported via the same income statement item.
+If a change in book value has been recorded in the hedged item, the change in book value of the hedging transaction is to be reported via the same income statement item.